Skip to content

 UserModelMixin hook

 UserModelMixin keeps the runtime attribute contract on hashed_password.
-When an app-owned user table uses a different SQL column name, set auth_hashed_password_column_name on the custom user class instead of redefining hashed_password = mapped_column(...):
+When an app-owned user table only needs a different SQL column name, set auth_hashed_password_column_name on the custom user class:

 auth_hashed_password_column_name = "password_hash"

 BaseUserManager, SQLAlchemyUserDatabase, and JWT password fingerprinting still read and write user.hashed_password; only the SQL column name changes.
-Direct field redefinition remains compatibility-only for older models that already depend on it.
+If an app needs more than a column-name remap, it can still own the mapped attribute directly with hashed_password = mapped_column(...) on the app model.

 UserAuthRelationshipMixin hooks